tmm/www/blog/_posts/2014-08-01-style-guide.md

 ### Paragraphs

 The quick brown fox jumped over the lazy dogs.
 The quick brown fox jumped over the lazy dogs.
 The quick brown fox jumped over the lazy dogs.
-The quick brown fox jumped over the lazy dogs.
+The quick brown fox jumped over the lazy dogs.[^1]

 The quick brown fox jumped over the lazy dogs.
-The quick brown fox jumped over the lazy dogs.
-The quick brown fox jumped over the lazy dogs.
+The quick brown fox jumped over the lazy dogs.[^2] The quick brown fox jumped over the lazy dogs.
 The quick brown fox jumped over the lazy dogs.

 ### Headers